EdtechFoundry/react-giphy-selector/README.md

 - `queryFormSubmitContent?: string or Component`: You can pass in a `string` or your own component to render inside the submit button in the query form.
 This allows you to pass in things like custom icons.
 Default: `'Search'`.
 - `searchResultsClassName?: string`: Additional `className` for the search results component.
 You can find the default style in `src/components/SearchResults.css`.
 - `searchResultsStyle?: object`: A style object to the add to the search results container.
 You can find the default style in `src/components/SearchResults.css`.
+- `searchResultsColumnStyle?: object`: A style object to the add to the search results column container.
 - `searchResultClassName?: string`: Additional `className` to add to a search result.
 Search results are `a` elements.
 You can find the default style in `src/components/SearchResult.css`.
 - `searchResultStyle?: object`: A style object to add to a search result.
 Search results are `a` elements.
 You can find the default style in `src/components/SearchResult.css`.
 - `searchResultImgStyle?: object`: A style object to add to a search result image.
 Search results are `img` elements.